 Unfortunately, the Patriarch accepted the Monothelite teaching.
 Even worse, the Emperor himself accepted it, largely for political reasons.
 So Maximus was accused of treason, taken back to Constantinople against his will, and thrown into prison where he languished for years.
 But he staunchly defended the faith, and the true humanity of the incarnate God, throughout all those years.

 Saint Maximus once wrote, "To harbor no envy, no anger, no resentment against an offender is still not the same as having love for that person.
 It is possible, without any love, to avoid rendering evil for evil.
 But to render good for evil—that is the quality of perfect spiritual love."
-These words have special power because they come from a man who suffered so cruelly for no crime except defending the truth.
+These words have special power because they come from the heart of a man who suffered so cruelly for no crime except defending the truth.